Radioactive iodine therapy is a type of internal radiotherapy treatment for thyroid cancer.

 You'll be checked regularly for the amount of radiation in your body.
 You can go home as soon as it falls to a safe level for the people around you, usually after about 4 to 7 days.

 You might be given some safety steps to follow for a while when you get home, for instance if you are in contact with children or pregnant women.
 Your radiotherapy doctor (clinical oncologist), physicist or specialist nurse explain these to you before you leave hospital.

 Most people don't notice side effects from radioactive iodine treatment.
 Some people might have a feeling of tightness in the throat.
-Some people feel flushed but this usually only lasts for about 24 hours.
-If these effects continue, let your treatment team know.
+Some people feel flushed but this usually only lasts about a day.
+Let your treatment team know if these effects continue.
 Medicines to reduce inflammation can help.

 There is a high chance of developing an under active thyroid.
 Speak to your doctor about when they will test for this.
 You usually have a blood test 4 weeks after the treatment.

 Some people lose their sense of taste slightly.
 This can happen a few weeks after the treatment and should last only a few days.
-Drinking plenty of water and sucking citrus fruit sweets after the treatment helps to wash out your salivary glands and reduces this effect.
+Drinking plenty of water and sucking citrus fruit sweets after the treatment helps to wash out your salivary glands and reduces this.